JeromyIrvine/screeps-pub/readme.md

 Repairers use energy from containers or sources to repair structures.
 If there is nothing to repair, they will fall back to a Builder role, and if nothing to build, to an Upgrader role.

-## Wall Repairer *not yet coded*
+### Wall Repairer *not yet coded*

-Wall repairers are a specialize unit that repair walls and ramparts.
+Wall repairers are a specialized unit that repair walls and ramparts.